Did you know that the economic impact of cyber threats is at $600 billion and counting?

 NTR stands for Network Traffic Analysis.
 It is a process of monitoring and analyzing network traffic to identify trends or patterns that could indicate security threats.
 NTR can be used to detect malicious activity, such as:

 - Denial of service attacks

 - Unauthorized access attempts

 MDR stands for Managed Detection and Response.
 It is a more comprehensive approach to NTR that also includes response capabilities.
 MDR security systems are designed to respond automatically to detected threats, making them an important part of a proactive security strategy.

 Network Detection and Response

 So, what's the difference between these three terms?
 Essentially, they all refer to different approaches to monitoring and securing your network.
-NTR is the most basic form of network security, while XDR and NDR offer more comprehensive protection.
+NTR is the most basic form of network security, while MDR and NDR offer more comprehensive protection.

 Ultimately, the best approach for your organization will depend on your specific needs and requirements.